Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 What this work helps clarify.

 The value is not more lore for its own sake.
-The value is helping a story-world become easier to understand, shape, present, and build from.
+The value is identifying the system, wound, anchor, event, and package that make a story-world easier to understand, shape, present, and develop further.

 About